Corporate Governance Basic Policies

-The Board of Directors continually strives to strengthen its role as a body responsible for decision-making concerning the Company's fundamental policies and upper-level management issues, and supervising the execution of business.
-The Board includes three Outside Directors to ensure transparency in management and fairness in business decisions and operations.
+Positioned as the body responsible for decision-making concerning the Company's fundamental policies and upper-level management issues as well as for supervising the execution of business, the Board of Directors has in place a highly effective supervisory system for Directors by appointing three sufficiently experienced Outside Directors to ensure transparency in management and fairness in business decisions and operations.

 Composition of the Board of Directors

 The number of Directors shall not exceed 15, and two or more of them shall be Outside Directors.